Dynamic Budget Throttling in Repeated Second-Price Auctions: Comparison between Throttling and Pacing

 Under these two assumptions, we have the following theorem, which is proved in \Cref{sec:proof-comparison}. \begin{theorem} Under \Cref{assump:G-continuity,assump:r/c-non-constant}, when $\mathbb E_{v, p} [p \mathbf 1[v \geq p]] > \rho$, we have

 \end{theorem}

 Now, we emphasize that \Cref{assump:G-continuity,assump:r/c-non-constant} are not strong assumptions by remarking that \Cref{assump:G-continuity} holds for most parameterized continuous distribution families, and \Cref{assump:r/c-non-constant} holds unless $G$ has a special form, e.g., $G$ is a uniform distribution on $[0, \vmax]$.
-Therefore, we obtain that under stochastic values, dynamic pacing \cite{DBLP:journals/mansci/BalseiroG19} would outperform even the optimal online throttling strategy by a linear term on the buyer's expected revenue in general.
+Therefore, we obtain that under stochastic values, dynamic pacing \citep{DBLP:journals/mansci/BalseiroG19} would outperform even the optimal online throttling strategy by a linear term on the buyer's expected revenue in general.

-Nevertheless, for the completeness of this part, we also mention some special cases in which $\OPT = \OPTstrong$.
-To start with, when the support of $G$ is a singleton set, i.e., $p$ is fixed, $\OPT = \OPTstrong$.
-Under this condition, we further notice that the regret of \algName is cut to $O(\sqrt{T})$ as there is no more estimation error.
-We then have the following theorem combined with \Cref{thm:full-info-stochastic,thm:partial-info-stochastic}: \begin{theorem} Let $\beta$ be the \algName algorithm.
-When the highest competing bid $p$ is fixed, under full or partial information feedback, we have
+Nevertheless, for the completeness of this part, we also mention some special cases in which $\OPT = \OPTstrong$, thus, these two strategies have asymptotically similar performances. \begin{theorem} Let $\beta$ be the \algName algorithm.
+When (a) the highest competing bid $p$ is fixed, or (b) $\mathbb E_{v, p} [p \mathbf 1[v \geq p]] \leq \rho$, then under full or partial information feedback, we have

 \end{theorem}